Chart Color Schemes

 Clifton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Clifton's population is estimated at around 1,639 as of Feb 2026.
-This reflects an increase of 149 people (10.0%) since the 2021 Census, which reported a population of 1,490 people.
-The change is inferred from the resident population of 1,581 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
-This level of population equates to a density ratio of 35 persons per square kilometer.
-Clifton's 10.0% growth since the 2021 census exceeded the SA4 region (5.3%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 61.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As per ABS population updates and AreaSearch validation for the broader area, the estimated population of Clifton (Qld) was around 1,628 as of May 2026.
+This reflected an increase of 138 people since the 2021 Census, which reported a population of 1,490.
+The change was inferred from AreaSearch's estimate of 1,615 residents following examination of ABS' latest ERP data release in June 2025 and validation of 16 new addresses since the Census date.
+This resulted in a density ratio of 35 persons per square kilometer.
+Clifton's population growth of 9.3% since the 2021 Census exceeded both its SA4 region (5.0%) and SA3 area, indicating it was a growth leader in the region.
+Interstate migration contributed approximately 61.0% to overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

 Frequently Asked Questions - Population